kudobuilder/kudo/keps/draft-20190516-KUDO-package-manager.md

 As a Framework Developer I, ...

 * would like to be able to host validation/testing plans and resources as part of the package
+* would like to update my package version

 #### Cluster Administrator